MarkHoeber/get_started_sphinx/README.md

 This repo stores a skeleton resume as a Sphinx project.
 Students can use fork this repository and use it to customize for their own use.
 It can be published using ReadtheDocs.

+You can see this project published at:  https://my-test-project.readthedocs.io/en/latest/